 The 2019 Truffle Melbourne program exceeded all our expectations.
-The weekend festival at Queen Victoria Market was the largest ever (our sixth year), and the wider program offered over 80 truffle experiences throughout the season including 15+ dinners and 60+ truffle hunts with nearly all selling out.
+The weekend festival at Queen Victoria Market was the largest ever (our sixth year), and the wider program offered over 80 truffle experiences throughout the season including fifteen dinners, and more than sixty truffle hunts with nearly all selling out.
 In 2019 we attracted even stronger media interest and sponsored support to sustain our program, and even better, we’ve seen a doubling of the fresh truffle harvest at our farm Truffle Paddock.

 - As always, our favourite moment is the perfume of the first ripe truffle for the season.
 This year again it was from Manjimup, WA, followed a week later by some wonderfully aromatic truffles from our own Truffle Paddock farm.